Key Dates – 2018:

 Each winter term students from a dozen U-M schools and colleges tackle a pressing cross-sector social issue currently facing the city of Detroit in this deep-dive competition.
 Finalists present their recommendations before a panel of community leaders, and the winning proposal receives a monetary award.

-Past partners – including Education Pioneers, Detroit Future City, the City of Detroit Mayor’s Office, and Detroit PAL – have implemented the winning teams’ proposals.
+Past partners – including Detroit Future City, Detroit PAL, and Flint’s Skypoint Ventures – have implemented the winning teams’ proposals.

 The Social Impact Challenge is an opportunity for students to collaborate on multidisciplinary teams to tackle strategic issues for a social impact organization in a competitive consulting-style environment.
 Participants have the opportunity to: